pac4j/pac4j/README.md

 * the *OidcProfile* class is the user profile returned by the *OidcClient*.

 This module is based on the **pac4j-core** module and the excellent [Nimbus OAuth 2.0 SDK with OpenID Connect extensions](http://connect2id.com/products/nimbus-oauth-openid-connect-sdk).

+#### pac4j-test-cas

+This module is made to test CAS support in pac4j.

+Learn more by browsing the [Javadoc](https://pac4j.github.io/pac4j/apidocs/pac4j/index.html).

 ## Providers supported